nicolettemercado/summer-chores/README.md

 ## How It's Made:

-Tech used: JavaScript, Callback functions, VS Code
+Tech used: JavaScript, VS Code

+## CALLBACK VERSION
+- uses 'setTimeout' and callbacks

+## PROMISES VERSION
+- uses '.then()' to chain promises

 Created by Nicolette Mercado